- Bupa Platinum consultant

 Areas of interest

-Oesphago-gastric surgery; Biliary disease - laparoscopic gallbladder and bile duct surgery; Endoscopy - upper GI; Oesophageal cancer; Anti-Reflux Surgery - Primary and Redo surgery; Hiatus Hernia Repair; Endoscopic Ultrasound (EUS); Advanced laparoscopic surgery; Hernia repairs - open and laparoscopic
+Advanced laparoscopic and robotic surgery; Oesophagogastric cancer surgery; Biliary disease - laparoscopic gallbladder and bile duct surgery; Endoscopy - upper GI; Anti-Reflux Surgery - Primary and Redo surgery; Hiatus Hernia Repair; Endoscopic Ultrasound (EUS); Hernia repairs - open and laparoscopic

 - Nuffield Health Cheltenham Hospital Hatherley Lane CHELTENHAM GL51 6SY

 - 01242 421416

 Robotic GI Surgery Implementation Lead